Holidays at the Hof

 (Thorrablot)

 In January, we gather to celebrate the passing of Jól and the beginning of another wonderful year.
-At this time we celebrate Þórr.
-The blót to the friend of man is followed by a large feast, full of joy and good memories.
+As the name suggests, this is also a Blót to mighty Þórr.
+The Blót to the friend of man is followed by a large feast, full of joy and good memories.
 High Sumbl follows the feast, where bright words are spoken and good gifts are given.

 Austra